bitnami/charts/bitnami/redmine/README.md

 On certain occasions, you may need that Redmine is available under a specific sub-URI path rather than the root.
 A common scenario to this problem may arise if you plan to set up your Redmine container behind a reverse proxy.
 To deploy your Redmine container using a certain sub-URI you just need to follow these steps:

-#### Create a configmap containing an altered version of entrypoint.sh
+#### Create a configmap containing an altered version of post-init.sh

 ```yaml
 apiVersion: v1